-2.3 Analysis Assumptions
+2.3.
+Analysis Assumptions

-The "Analysis Assumptions" page shown in Figure 2-3 requires the user to input some general economic assumptions: study period, real discount rate, and general inflation rate.2 Each of these parameters is defined in Table 2-1.
+The "Analysis Assumptions" page shown in Figure 2-3 requires the user to input some general economic assumptions: study period, nominal discount rate, real discount rate, and general inflation rate.
+Each of these parameters is defined in Table 2-1.
 Default values are provided for users if they are uncertain what value to input.
+Only study period is initially shown to the user and is defaulted to 25 years.
+The user can see and modify the default discount rates and inflation rate by selecting to customize the rates.
+An explanation of the time value of money is provided to assist the user in understanding why the information is needed.
+The user can select to expand further explanation on each requested input.
+If real discount rate is modified, the nominal discount rate will update.
+If the nominal discount rate and/or the inflation rate are modified, the real discount rate will update.

-2 Two analysis assumption inputs defined in Table 2-1 are currently hidden from the user and defaulted to the only option currently available in [PV]2: residual value approach and electric grid fuel mix.
+1 Two analysis assumption inputs defined in Table 2-1 are currently hidden from the user and defaulted to the only option currently available in [PV]2: residual value approach and electric grid fuel mix.